Dragon-0609/Yuki-Theme/README.md

 ## English

 This program helps to customize PascalABC.NET IDE.
 By this program you can apply default popular color schemes like: `Darcula`, `Monokai` and etc.
 Also, it includes `Doki Theme`, with over 50 themes, I think you will find the best girl.

-Or, you can make your own color scheme by clicking `plus` button.

 Before